HadasBabayov/-Android-App-Remote-Control-Joystick/README.md

    Model.kt - responsible for all logic.
 Connect and disconnect to flightGear and send requests.<br/>

 **view**<br/>
-   Joystick.kt - responsible for joystick's view.
+   Joystick.kt - responsible for joystick's view.<br/>
    MainActivity.kt - this class get all data from the view and send it to viewModel, and ViewModel.kt send it to Model.kt.